telerik/winforms-docs/controls/validation-provider/validation-rules.md

 * **DisplayIconAndToolTip**: controls whether to display icon and tooltip.
 * **EnableToolTipShadow**: controls whether the tooltip's shadow will be rendered.

->note As of R1 2021 offers the **ClearErrorStatus** method which allows you to clear the visual indication for the validation error.
+>note As of R1 2021 RadValidationProvider offers the **ClearErrorStatus** method which allows you to clear the visual indication for the validation error.

 # See Also